Dental Foundation Training Guide 2019

-- Employers, Trainers and Foundation Dentists must declare any current investigations about themselves or the practice to the Postgraduate Dental Dean.
+- Employers, ES and Foundation Dentists must declare any current investigations about themselves or the practice to the Postgraduate Dental Dean.
 This includes investigation by the GDC, CQC, NHS England Area Team, Police or any other investigation related to their work as a dentist.

 GDC Standards - Principal 8: Raise concerns if patients are at risk:

 Blue guide for satisfactory completion in foundation training

 It is important to remember if you are having personal or professional issues it is best to talk to someone about them, either your Educational Supervisor or a fellow colleague or your scheme Training Programme Director.
 Your scheme TPD is there to help and support.

 If you do have any issues about the practice you are working in, it is important that you speak to your Educational Supervisor.
 Your Training Programme Director can support you in doing this.
 You should always try to work with your practice and educational supervisor.

 If you are not happy after having spoken to your Educational Supervisor inform your Foundation Training Programme Director.
 They will aim to help resolve the situation.